szilard/GBM-perf/README.md

 64 (2so+HT) |   120      |   5.2

 that is xgboost was 10x slower on 64 cores vs 16 cores and it was slower on 64 cores vs even 1 core (!).
-One can see that the recent optimization have improved both the multicore scaling and the NUMA (multi-socket) issue.
+One can see that the recent optimizations have improved both the multicore scaling and the NUMA (multi-socket) issue.

 ### 100M records and RAM usage